signalfx/splunk-otel-collector/README.md

 - Use the
   [contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib)
-  distribution as commerical exporters must reside in contrib
+  distribution as commercial exporters must reside in contrib
 - Properly configuration the Collector

 An example configuration for upstream, that ensures [infrastructure